-We also recall that any explicit scheme is only conditionally stable [39].
-To ensure stability of the scheme, a necessary and sufficient condition is the famous Courant-Friedrichs-Lewy (CFL) condition [39, Theorem 1.6.1] which requires
+We also recall that any explicit scheme is only conditionally stable [46].
+To ensure stability of the scheme, a necessary and sufficient condition is the famous Courant-Friedrichs-Lewy (CFL) condition [46, Theorem 1.6.1] which requires

-$$\left|\alpha \frac{\Delta t}{\Delta x}\right| \le 1. \tag{4.2}$$
+$$\left| \alpha \frac{\Delta t}{\Delta x} \right| \le 1. \tag{4.2}$$

-For a given spatial discretization Δx , this yields a restriction on the time step as $\Delta t \leq \Delta x/|\alpha|$.
+For a given spatial discretization Δx , this yields a restriction on the time step: $\Delta t \leq \Delta x/|\alpha|$.

-5 Computational Experiments and Results
+5. Computational experiments and results

-In this section, we present three simulations to test robustness and accuracy of our model.
-We point out that the model parameters, especially the age dependent coefficient functions, as complicated as cholera can be helpful in gaining further insight.
+In this section, we present three simulations to test the robustness and accuracy of our model.
+We point out that the model parameters, especially the age-dependent coefficient functions, require more careful research and hence, at this point, our current results are mainly useful in a qualitative sense.
+Nevertheless, even qualitative information on the dynamics of a disease as complicated as cholera can be helpful in gaining further insight.
 The following results consider a maximum age of A = 72 years in the population and run for 24 weeks, which is a duration of approximately half a year.
 The code internally uses units of weeks for both age and time with an age resolution of 1 week and a time step of 1/50 weeks.
-Simulations in [1] report an earlier version of the studies for this model.
+Simulations in [47] report an earlier version of the studies for this model.

 We specify all the model parameters when we discuss our simulations in the following subsections.
-However, we will point out an important model parameter here - the rate of waning of immunity.
+However, we will point out an important model parameter here-the rate of waning of immunity.
 Since cholera vaccines require more frequent booster administration to children than adults, we model the rate of waning of immunity of humans at age a by